Licensing Guides

 There are many other post-secondary programs in HVAC and refrigeration.
 You may want to focus on refrigeration courses that are approved by OPSI.
 The two mentioned above — the New England Institute of HVAC and the Peterson School are all approved curriculums.
 Benjamin Franklin Institute of Technology offers an HVACR Technology certificate program that is eight months long and can be taken day or night.
 It prepares you for EPA certification and gets you 2,000 credit hours toward the Refrigeration Technician Examination and 150 hours of electrical code needed for licensure.
 Springfield Technical Community College has a one-year HVAC program that prepares you for entry-level positions in the HVAC field and EPA certification too.

-Here are three great lists to the best HVAC schools in Massachusetts:
+Here are two great lists to the best HVAC schools in Massachusetts:

 You’ll see that many of the same colleges or programs appear on all these lists.